 And look what’s become of it today.

 As Linus explains to Charlie Brown, the meaning of Christmas lies in the story of the Nativity.
 The holiday was about (in order of appearance) Joseph, Mary, the Infant Jesus, the shepherds, the angel and the Magi.
-In today’s America, we see nothing of any of these, and a very great deal of their replacements, Santa Claus and his wretched reindeer.
+In today’s America, we see nothing of any of these, and a very great deal of their replacements, Santa Claus and his dreadful reindeer.

 (As though eight of the latter weren’t bad enough, a ninth member of the team has now become canonical, despite the very dubious moral of his story.
 Many assume the tale of Rudolph to be a fable preaching inclusion.
 In reality, it preaches the moral that it’s okay to be different…as long as you’re useful.
 The next clear Christmas Eve, poor Rudolph is going back to not engaging in any reindeer games.)

 There is something awful and monstrous about Santa Claus today.
 To begin with, there is something wrong with using a mythical gift-giver as a means of blackmailing unwitting children into “nice” behavior.
 If you think about it, there is something unpleasantly vindictive about Santa Claus coming to town.
-The Santa story also teaches children that their Christmas hauls appear magically, rather than being the result of the hard work their parents put in during the year so as to be able to afford Christmas presents for their children.
+The Santa story also teaches children that their Christmas hauls appear magically, rather than being the result of the hard work their parents put in during the year so as to be able to afford Christmas presents for them.
 (I have friends who refused to teach their children about Santa Claus for exactly this reason.)
-What’s more, this idea of asking Santa for presents can lead to crushing disappointment when parents are unwilling (or, worse, unable) to buy the gift their children requested from some impostor in a red suit. (“I asked Santa for a Cabbage Patch Kid, and I was good all year…”)
+What’s more, this idea of asking Santa for presents can lead to crushing disappointment when parents are unwilling (or, worse, unable) to buy the gift their children requested from some impostor in a red suit. (“I asked Santa for a pony, and I was good all year…”)

-These aren’t even the biggest problem posed by Father Christmas.
+These aren’t even the biggest of the problems posed by Father Christmas.
 That would be the way in which he’s become the God of Spending.
 This ravenous idol demands the outlay of enormous amounts of money if he is to be satisfied.
 The hunger goes beyond stores’ need to do the biggest business of the year if they are to survive.
 We are told that the good of the economy requires mammoth outlays of cash and credit come December: if the God of Spending isn’t sufficiently appeased, dire things will happen to the economy in the coming year that will affect us all.

 By purging Christmas of its connection to the Nativity – and by bringing up children in such a tradition – we’re not only purging the religious meaning of Christmas, we’re impoverishing the holiday from a narrative standpoint.
 Even if Christmas doesn’t mean something for you, it still ought to be about something.
 Moreover, anyone growing up in this country needs to know the story of the Nativity.
 When I started working on this piece, I realized that, in the anti-clerical climate in which we live, there are probably young people who have no idea what the expression “no room at the inn” means.
 Worse yet, someone not knowing the Nativity story would be unable to understand countless masterpieces of art.
 I don’t only mean paintings of the manger scene, but also musical works such as Messiah and the Bach Christmas Oratorio, to say nothing of the works of genius that depict the Madonna and Child.